leweyg/lewdo/README.md

 For an example app which reads it's input and repeats it back volumetrically, see [repeatMe.js](lewdo/examples/repeatMe.js)

-## lewdo_app\(\)
+## Scripting Reference

+### lewdo_app

-This methods creates a new app instance with the following default properties.
+`lewdo_app()` creates a new app instance with the following default properties.
 Most "applications" are actually methods that take an app instance as input, and interact via subscriptions to it's input and output buffers.

 | Property | Type | Description |
 | ----- | ----- | ------ |
 | app_out | string3 | Output/display buffer stream |
 | app_in | string3 | Input buffer stream |

-## string3\(\)
+### string3

-This method creates a 3d buffer of characters, arranged by width, height and then depth into a 1D array of strings, along with an event subscription system.
+`string3()` creates a 3d buffer of characters, arranged by width, height and then depth into a 1D array of strings, along with an event subscription system.

 | Property | Type | Description |
 | ----- | ----- | ------ |